ujjkumsi/sageRe/README.rst

 regularly update their team with new product features, success stories, sales pitches, sales collateral, marketing offers, sales initiatives, etc.

-$project will allow you explore various components of mobile development environment for Android
+sage project documentation will allow you explore various components of mobile development environment for Android

 Features
 --------